Hunt for American Heiress Continues With Bizarre Manuscript Found in Cave in Altamira

 Dr Vargas rummaged through his pockets for pharmaceuticals.
 ‘Of course we’ll go to Altamira.
 That’s beside the point.
 All I want to do is protect you.
 You’re being threatened for the love of God.
 It isn’t right.
 What else can I do?’
 He swallowed several pills with a glass of champagne.

 ‘Put us out of our misery.
 Get a gun and shoot yourself in the head.’
-Camille delivered the line deadpan, scratching the side of her nose, staring into Dr Vargas’ eyes.
+Camille delivered the lines deadpan, scratching the side of her nose, staring into Dr Vargas’ eyes.
 He pretended not to hear.

 In our sixteenth year, Dr Vargas’ mother passed away.
 We all got on a plane to Mexico for the funeral.
 The ride was long and dull with a stopover in Dallas.
-Vargas said he would soon take us from this land of pagan psychodramas and Chevrolets to Paris, where he had lived and studied through his adolescence into his twenties, obtaining a degree in psychiatry and psychotherapy.
-He picked up a pink-coated bar of popcorn at one of the airport shops with disdain and told us that it was symbolic of the kind of mental decay he had been lecturing us about.
+Vargas said he would soon take us from this land of pagan psychodramas and Chevrolet to Paris, where he had lived and studied through his adolescence into his twenties, obtaining a degree in psychiatry and psychotherapy.
+He picked up a pink coated bar of popcorn at one of the airport shops with disdain and told us that it was symbolic of the kind of mental decay he had been lecturing us about.

 ‘She stayed here.’
-On the dressing table was the fateful bottle of Fleurissimo, a silver comb and an ornate silver-plated art nouveau hairbrush with cherubs and flowers on it.
+On the dressing table was the fateful bottle of Fleurissimo, a silver comb and an ornate silver plated art nouveau hairbrush with cherubs and flowers on it.
 A couple strands of her hair, the colour of Coca-Cola in the sun, were tangled in the boar bristles.
 I pulled them out and looked for somewhere to keep them safe.
 There was a small snuff box inside one of the drawers and I put them in with some difficulty due to their length and elasticity, jumping out of the position I’d folded them into only to be caught by whimsical breezes wanting to tear them away.
 We looked in the drawers and in the closet for other signs of her but found nothing.
 Camille took the bottle of perfume.

 ‘Come, niños,’ she waved her hand with a pained expression on her face.
 ‘Dr Vargas come back soon and he not be please to see you here.’
 We followed Valentina out and stopped at the cage of the two birds.
 She leaned in, tapping on it and told us they were Cuban Red Macaws, the last of their kind, and that their names were Osvaldo and Violetta.
 They were eating lice off one another, oblivious to our faces peering in through the gilded bars.
 We made clicking sounds and called their names and they stared at us sideways with quizzical looks.

 ‘Dey are very intelligent birds.
 Dey are like children.’

 ‘We’ll be going back in a matter of days, my darlings.’
 He flicked a piece of imaginary lint off of his sleeve.
 ‘We’re taking a couple of macaws with us.
-Summer in that northern country is fleeting and, as I am sure you are aware, tropical birds are at risk of dying from drafts so we must take every precaution that they do not die.
+Summer in that northern country is fleeting and – as I am sure you are aware – tropical birds are at risk of expiring from drafts, so we must take every precaution that they do not die.
 They would be dead in an hour if I left them with my brother.
 We’re going to drive back in a Winnebago.’
 He poured himself another drink and rolled his tongue over his teeth.
 ‘When I’m gone this will all be yours.
 Yes, my mother left everything to me.
 Not my good-for-nothing brother.
 I’m letting him stay here of course.
 And we’ll come down a few times a year, no doubt.
 But ideally, we shall be installed in Paris, or the Cote d’Azur within the next two years, the time to sell the house and reestablish ourselves abroad.
 You’ve got to be educated properly.
 I can’t leave my legacy to cretins.
 Your mother had wanted you to grow up in the wilds of Maine as she had done, but honestly, I can’t take much more of it.’
 Camille glared.
 I saw in her a bloodlust to shoot down with her lightning bolt the man who did not believe in magic.

-Our transcontinental voyage in the belly of the luxurious beige-carpeted, dark-wooded interior of the Winnebago spanned long weeks of ever changing terrain through the windows on either side as Dr Vargas drove furiously to ‘The Three Bs’ – Brahms, Bach, and Beethoven – popping pills all the way while Osvaldo and Violetta flew free, defecating on practically every surface as sweating, flush-faced Camille and I quickly erased every last goopy particle with baby wipes.
+Our transcontinental voyage in the belly of the luxurious beige carpeted, dark wooded interior of the Winnebago spanned long weeks of ever changing terrain through the windows on either side as Dr Vargas drove furiously to ‘The Three Bs’ – Brahms, Bach, and Beethoven – popping pills all the way, while Osvaldo and Violetta flew free, defecating on practically every surface as sweating, flush-faced Camille and I quickly erased every last goopy particle with baby wipes.
 The air conditioning was verboten.
 Only one window was to be opened a crack barely large enough for an ant to pass through.
-A net had to be set up separating the driving cockpit and the rest of the vehicle to keep the birds from dazing themselves on the expansive windshield in an attempt to fly out as well as to keep them from ripping Vargas’ other earlobe off.
+A net had to be set up separating the driving cockpit and the rest of the vehicle to keep the birds from dazing themselves on the expansive windshield in an attempt to fly out, as well as to keep them from ripping Vargas’ other earlobe off.
 One of them (it was impossible to tell one from the other unless they spoke) had alighted on his shoulder during dinner one night and proceeded to tear his earlobe off with several quick jerks of the head.
 There was a lot of blood and Vargas ended up going to an Emergency Room in some southern town I forget the name of to get stitches.

 It became clear that Osvaldo and Violetta saw Vargas as their mortal enemy.
-They would perch as close to the driver’s seat as possible, hiss and repeat ‘Tito es el mal‘, turn, lift their tails, and spurt feces in his direction.
+They would perch as close to the driver’s seat as possible, hiss and repeat ‘Tito es mal‘, turn, lift their tails, and spurt feces in his direction.
 He appeared oblivious.

-Viktor and Shiloh were unnerved by the petulant birds but eventually got used to their squawking and even let them ride on their backs.
+Viktor and Shiloh were unnerved at first by the petulant birds but eventually got used to their squawking and even let him ride on their backs.
 The birds were clever and thoughtful and would lift sausages, chicken slices, and bits of hamburger from Vargas’ plate only to drop them in front of the dogs.
 Osvaldo and Violetta continued with their secret vendetta against Vargas, ripping his expensive Italian shirts, dropping excrement on his head and giving him ‘love bites’.
 He walked around with bandages on his ears and fingers, so enamored with them that he only scolded lightly, in French.

 The guest house was to be turned into a kind of atrium for the macaws with special ‘man trap’ doors used in banks and in the diamond trade, to keep the cold air from infiltrating the tropical climate that was to be created to keep the birds alive.
 Work was to begin in several weeks so Camille and I had time to enjoy the last days of our cottage in the woods.

-We were surprised when Vargas brought a dark haired girl with green eyes (who seemed to be our age) to the screen door of the guest house, opened it, and introduced her as: ‘Elisabeth – the next door neighbour’s daughter.’
+We were surprised when Vargas brought a dark-haired girl with green eyes (who seemed to be our age) to the screen door of the guest house, opened it, and introduced her as: ‘Elisabeth – the next-door neighbour’s daughter.’
 He and Elisabeth’s mother were having cocktails by the pool.

 ‘Do you like croquet?
 We could always play croquet.’